Faizul6/software-construction-2/lab01/ex04/README.md

-1\.
-The user enters how many students they want to record.
+1. The user enters how many students they want to record.

-2\.
-An array is created to store the grades.
+2. An array is created to store the grades.

-3\.
-The user enters each student’s grade (0–100).
+3. The user enters each studentâ€™s grade (0â€“100).

-4\.
-The program calculates:
+4. The program calculates:

-   - The average grade
+Â   - The average grade

-   - The highest grade
+Â   - The highest grade

-   - The lowest grade
+Â   - The lowest grade

-   - The number of students who passed (grade = 60)
+Â   - The number of students who passed (grade = 60)

-   - The number of students who failed (grade < 60)
+Â   - The number of students who failed (grade < 60)

-5\.
-Each student’s numerical grade is displayed together with the corresponding letter grade.
+5. Each studentâ€™s numerical grade is displayed together with the corresponding letter grade.